Popup-Meeting-Rooms-Project/Frontend/README.md

 - Running a linter ([Super-Linter](https://github.com/github/super-linter)).
 - Building the production app and running the tests.

+The script sets the environment variables from previously-set GitHub "Secrets" when running.
+Please refer to the GitHub Docs on how to set these up.

 If all the tasks succeed, the build folder is archived as an artifact and can be downloaded from the repository.
 This can be used to speed up (or automate) new deployments).